Informfully/Informfully.github.io/docs/compass.md

 ::: info

-Please visit the [Item Visualization](./recommendations.md) page to see how you can create custom entries and forward recommendations from your external system.
+Please visit the [Item Visualization](./recommendations.md) page to learn how to create custom entries and forward recommendations from your external system.

 :::